Lasall/inyoka-vim/README.md

 inyoka-vim
 ==========
-inyoka-vim contains an [inyoka](http://inyokaproject.org) VIM syntax highlighting scheme (with syntax folding) and some snipMate snippets for VIM 7+.
+inyoka-vim contains an [inyoka](http://inyokaproject.org) VIM syntax highlighting scheme (with syntax folding), some snipMate snippets and a filetype plugin to open links (with <ENTER>).
 All color definitions are optimized for a dark colorscheme (I use xoria256) but please feel free to propose changes (e.g. a complete suite for a light colorscheme).
 Also inner file syntax highlighting of other common languages is supported (c, cpp, sh/bash, python, perl, xml, debsources, debcontrol).
 Adding other languages is very easy.
-Just look into the code line ~125.
+Just look into the code line ~175.

 I got inspiration from the markdown syntax scheme by Tim Pope.